How to Make a Sled Kite

 Another approach is to get a helper to hold the kite up and let it go, on the end of maybe 10 or 20 meters of line.
 This way, the kite soon gets high enough to make it easy to let more line out.

-The launch picture up there shows the sled on its way up, in a light and gusty breeze.
+The launch picture with this text shows the sled on its way up in a light and gusty breeze.

 Out in the Field